dafny-lang/dafny/docs/_includes/Programs.md

 are associated with the class as a whole rather than with an instance of the class.

-The `protected` modifier is used to control the visibility of the body of functions.

-The `extern` modifier is used to alter the CompileName of entities.
-The CompileName is the name for the entity when translating to Boogie or a target programming language.

 The following table shows modifiers that are available for each of the kinds of declaration.
 In the table we use already-ghost (already-non-ghost) to denote that the item is not